 13. The global macroeconomic outlook has worsened during the coronavirus disease (COVID-19) pandemic, accelerating the growth in inequality across the world and threatening to wipe out significant progress in sustainable development.
-In June 2020, the International Monetary Fund (IMF) projected global growth of -4.9 per cent in 2020 and predicted "a particularly acute negative impact of the pandemic on low-income households worldwide that could significantly raise inequality" (IMF, 2020).
-The United Nations Development Programme (UNDP) warned that global human development is set to decline in 2020 for the first time in 20 years (UNDP, 2020).
+In June 2020,, the International Monetary Fund projected global growth of -4.9 per cent in 2020 and predicted "a particularly acute negative impact of the pandemic on low-income households worldwide that could significantly raise inequality" (IMF, 2020).
+The United Nations Development Programme warned that global human development is set to decline in 2020 for the first time in 20 years (UNDP, 2020).
 "Building back better" requires better measurement and management of the assets that underpin human, environmental, institutional and economic progress.

-14. Not only are increasing socioeconomic inequality and inequity deepening divisions between the "haves" and the "have-nots", but there is also greater concern about losing the gains made in recent decades in relation to reducing poverty.
+14. Not only are increasing socioeconomic inequality and inequity deepening divisions between the haves and the have-nots, there is greater concern about losing the poverty gains made in recent decades.
 Even before the onset of COVID-19, it was estimated that inequality had been steadily increasing for more than 70 per cent of the global population (United Nations, 2020d), exacerbating divisions between and within countries.
 Megatrends and global forces such as technological innovation, urbanization and migration, in addition to climate change, environmental degradation and resource depletion, reinforce each other to exacerbate such inequality while undermining prospects for development generally.
 Current modes of production and consumption and the associated levels of inequality threaten the achievement of the entire 2030 Agenda (Independent Group of Scientists appointed by the Secretary-General, 2019).